dfelinto/blender-manual/manual/rigging.rst

 or combined with other poses.

-.. admonition:: note for editors
+.. note:: note for editors
-   :class: note

    below we need to add more introductory text for all steps in rigging!